AlexsLemonade/OpenPBTA-analysis/README.md

 Using `./scripts/run_in_ci.sh` allows you to run your analyses in the project Docker container.

-If you wanted to add running an Rscript called `cluster-samples.R` that was in an analysis folder called `gene-expression-structure`.
-You would add this script to continuous integration with:
+If you wanted to add running an Rscript called `cluster-samples.R` that was in an analysis folder called `gene-expression-structure`, you would add this script to continuous integration with:

 ```
       - run: